mikeyCos/file-uploader/README.md

 ## Roadmap

-- [x] Create skeleton components.
+- [x] Create skeleton components
-- [ ] Seed database.
+- [ ] Seed database
-  - [ ] Create database schemas.
+  - [ ] Create database schemas
     - [ ] Session
     - [ ] User
     - [ ] Folder
       - [ ] Folder can hold folders and files
     - [ ] File
-- [ ] Create modal that will display different forms based on button pressed
+- [ ] Create modal that will display content based on button pressed
-  - [ ] Create file upload form
+  - [ ] Create a file upload form
     - [ ] Validate file extension and/or size
+    - [ ] A reference location is needed to add the file to a corresponding folder
-  - [ ] Created create folder form
+  - [ ] Create a create folder form
     - [ ] Validate and sanitize input
+  - [ ] Create a file card

 <p align="right">(<a href="#readme-top">back to top</a>)</p>